Choosing a camera strap: A Complete Guide

 Wrist straps connect your camera to your wrist by a cord.
 Most wrist straps connect at a single point on your camera.
 These work best on smaller, lighter cameras like point-and-shoot cameras or smaller profile mirrorless cameras with a small lens.

-They come in many different materials and colours.
+They come in many different materials and colors.
 Camera wrist straps are a great way to carry your camera whether you travel or you are a street photographer!
 If you need your extra hand you can let the camera dangle safely from your wrist.

 Hand straps are usually made of leather or nylon.
 These straps connect to your camera at two points, via an eyelet and the tripod mount.
 They are a great option if you want to avoid neck and shoulder pain.